 Middle School FLEX Program Overview

 Each semester (twice a year), students in grades Five through Eight have the opportunity to provide input into special enrichment coursework of their choice that is led by a teacher with interest and expertise in that field.
-These special classes are developed and instructed by Middle School teachers and are called FLEX Classes; they meet last period on Mondays, Wednesdays, and Fridays.
+These special classes are developed and instructed by Middle School teachers and are called FLEX Classes; they meet the last two periods on Tuesdays and Thursdays.

 FLEX enrichment clusters are:"...non-graded groups of students who share common interests, and who come together during specially designated time blocks during school to work with an adult who shares their interests and who has some degree of advanced knowledge and expertise in the area."
 (Reis & Renzulli, 2010)The vision for these elective enrichment experiences is to provide mixed age levels of students with authentic opportunities to learn and grow both academically and socially in a co-curricular experience based on their own interests, talents, and readiness.
 The coursework is simply for the love of learning, is ungraded, and provides a chance for students to participate in academic enrichment experiences that complement and expand upon school curriculum and programming.